 If you and your friends all love something similar, you could start a club themed around the thing you love.
 From comedy films to skateboarding, you could meet up and watch videos or discuss the subject.

 You can buy the paper and special pens for this low-cost hobby in your local craft stores, and there are lots of helpful videos online.
 If you become skilled at it, you could even make a little money creating beautiful wedding invitations!

 Collecting is a fun and low-cost hobby, and you could even end up with a very valuation collection!
 You can collect almost anything, from coins to clothes to comics.

 49. Start People Watching

+One of the best, cheap hobbies doesn’t cost anything at all.
 If you catch yourself people watching often, make a hobby out of it!
 Take a trip to a busy area and settle down to watch the bustling activity.

 50. Try Geocaching

 Geocaching is a fascinating and exciting hobby that costs very little, all you need is a GPS capable device!
 There are many adventures to go on though geocaching.